-The field school will run from July 7th through August 12th.
-The fieldwork itself will be conducted during the 5 weeks between July 9 (Monday) and Friday August 10.
-The added days are for students to make their way down to and back from Florida.
+The field school ran from July 7th through August 12th.
+The fieldwork itself was conducted during the 5 weeks between July 9 (Monday) and Friday August 10.

-We will near the Ocala National Forest, close to the town of Astor, FL.
-We will be living and working directly next to Silver Glen Springs, one of Florida’s most impressive freshwater springs.
-The field school will be led by Dr. Randall, and conducted in tandem with the University of Florida St. Johns Archaeological Field School, directed by Dr. Ken Sassaman.
+The field school was held near the Ocala National Forest, next to Silver Glen Springs, one of Florida’s most impressive freshwater springs.
+The field school was led by Dr. Randall, and was conducted in tandem with the University of Florida St. Johns Archaeological Field School, directed by Dr. Ken Sassaman.

-We will be excavating sites on the St. Johns River in Northeast Florida, specifically on Lake George.
-These sites date between the Middle Archaic (9000‐5000 years ago) to the Mississippi Period (1000 years ago), and are characterized by freshwater shell deposits.
+We excavated sites dating between the Middle Archaic (9000‐5000 years ago) to the Mississippi Period (1000 years ago), and which were characterized by freshwater shell deposits.
 These archaeological sites, like most along the St. Johns River, were heavily impacted by land development in the past century (shell was actively sought after for construction and road fill).
-Our goal for this summer of this long‐term project is to document the spaces between large shell mounds impacted by shell mining.
+Our goal for this summer of this long‐term project was to document the spaces between large shell mounds impacted by shell mining.

-As a field school student you will spend the week days in several aspects of archaeology, including:
+Field school students spent the week days in several aspects of archaeology, including:

 - Stratigraphic Excavations: Excavation units will be tested around shell mounds, in search for architectural evidence.
-You will learn how to excavate, recognize and document features, and record the color and composition of the different stratigraphic layers.
+Students learned how to excavate, recognize and document features, and record the color and composition of the different stratigraphic layers.

-- Topographic Mapping: you will learn how to use a surveyor’s Total Mapping Station, as well as GPS to map surface finds, create detailed topographic maps, and locate excavation areas.
+- Topographic Mapping: Students learned how to use a surveyor’s Total Mapping Station, as well as GPS to map surface finds, create detailed topographic maps, and locate excavation areas.

-- Shovel Testing: you will learn how to excavate, screen, and document shovel test pits.
+- Shovel Testing: Students learned how to excavate, screen, and document shovel test pits.
 These are the primary way through which archaeological sites are discovered.
-Based on past experience, you will likely encounter stone tools, shell tools, and pottery from a variety of different cultural traditions.

-- Soil Sampling: you will learn how to retrieve soil samples using bucket augers and other soil samplers.
+- Soil Sampling: Students learned how to retrieve soil samples using bucket augers and other soil samplers.

-- Laboratory Work: The afternoons and evenings will be spent analyzing the soil samples and materials that we have excavated during the field season.
-You will have lots of opportunities to work with artifact collections.
+- Laboratory Work: The afternoons and evenings were spent analyzing the soil samples and materials that we excavated during the season.

-- Lectures: The evenings will be punctuated with lectures on topics of significance related to the ongoing work and interpretation of the project.
+- Lectures: The evenings were punctuated with lectures on topics of significance related to the ongoing work and interpretation of the project.

 Weekend Field Trips!
-We will also take a few field trips on the weekend to local archaeological and cultural sites of interest.
-In past years we have visited historic St. Augustine, the famous Crystal River site, Homosassa Springs, and the town of Cedar Key.
+We also took field trips to St. Augustine, the famous Crystal River site, Homosassa Springs, and the Florida Museum of Natural History.